andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 		<img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2024-06_norway/01-hike_logbook.JPEG" alt="Soggy Loggy">
   <figcaption class="figure-caption">We did it</figcaption>
 </figure>

+While gazing out over the
+<a href="/traveler/2023_05-scandinavia/05-oslo_nature.html?id=fjord" target="_blank" rel="noopener noreferrer">glacially eroded sea inlet trough</a>
+the weather starts to change.
+The scattered clouds start to scatter together;
+the fjord evaporates behind the veil of a misty fog.
+Our lofty kingdom enveloped by a damp grey specter.

+And just as quickly as it came it went, the sharp  its only memory the wispy tendrils

 <h4 class="article-subheader">Trains Are So Cool, Part Deux</h4>
 After our cruise we have a few hours to kill before our 6:30 PM reservation on